jariarkko/chokepoints/draft-iab-chokepoints-latest.md

 At the same time, the Internet’s composition as a network of independent networks is valuable; imposing external controls on them is to be avoided.
 However, this does not mean that internet infrastructure providers are without guidance; we note that the UN’s [Guiding Principles on Business and Human Rights](http://www.ohchr.org/Documents/Publications/GuidingPrinciplesBusinessHR_EN.pdf) is an already-existing framework for businesses (including Internet infrastructure providers) to make such decisions within while still respecting human rights -- including the right to Internet access.

+# Consolidation

+...

+# Architectural Issues Leading to Consolidation

+...

+# Addressing Consolidation with Technology

+...

 --- back